8 Best Horseback Riding in Smoky Mountains (2026 Update)

 The 4-mile trail leads you up the mountainous sides of the 260-acre park, letting you enjoy the breathtaking natural views of North Carolina, Mount Leconte, and The Shield’s Mountain Fort.

-It costs $39.99 for an hour on horseback, which is a decent fee in the area.
+Current horseback-ride pricing is listed on Jayell’s booking page and can change by season or package.
 Get deals and discounts on multiple activities when you book combo offers.
 You can choose the horse riding and zipline experience combo, for example.

 Five Oaks Riding Stables